aws-amplify/amplify-js/media/storage_guide.md

     <S3Album path={path} picker />
 ```

-By default the photo picker saves photo on S3 with filename as key.
+By default photo picker saves photo on S3 with filename as key.
 To have custom key you can provide a callback:

 ```jsx
 function fileToKey(data) {